GluuFederation/docs-openbanking-prod/docs/source/install-vm.md

 If installing MySQL on the same machine, simply download the [MySQL Community Server](https://dev.mysql.com/downloads/mysql/) and continue with [installation](#installation).
 The Gluu Open Banking Platform installation script will fully configure MySQL.

 If installing MySQL remotely, a couple of extra steps are required.
-On the remote server, perform the following steps:
+On the remote server, perform the following steps in MySQL:

 - Create a new blank schema
 - Create a new user and password